vtex-apps/io-documentation/docs/en/Recipes/store/creating-a-new-custom-page.md

 ---
-title: Creating a new page
+title: Creating a new custom page
 description: "This guide will help you to learn how to create a new custom page in your website.
 You'll be introduced to the framework's template types and default pages.
 Also, a simple institutional page will be built from scratch."
 date: "30/08/2019"
 tags: ["institutional page", "page", "new page", "template", "institutional"]